AkshadbhaiIngle/BEE/README.md

 # BEE
-Brief Report on Design Thinking in Business Moodels
+Brief Report on Design Thinking in Business Models